-Besides being bloody brilliant, this episode received acclaim for the perfect execution of Chekhov’s gun trope – a concept that stipulates how every element of a story should contribute to the whole, for instance: if you show a gun in the first act, then in the following one it should be fired.
+Besides being bloody brilliant, this episode received acclaim for the perfect execution of Chekhov’s gun trope – a concept that stipulates how every element of a story should contribute to the whole; for instance: if you show a gun in the first act, then in the following act it should be fired.

 Only in this darkly comedic episode, the gun is a John Deere ride-on lawnmower operated by a drunken secretary, who has trouble manoeuvring the machine and ends up severing the foot of London account executive Guy MacKendrick before crashing through a blood-splattered glass wall.

 Immediately following the freak accident, Don Draper and Joan Holloway consider the fragile nature of life while sitting next to each other in the hospital waiting room.
 Joan says about Guy: “I bet he felt great when he woke up this morning.”
 Adding: “But that’s life.
 One minute you’re on top of the world, the next minute, some secretary is running you over with a lawnmower.”

 By this point, Joan understands this better than anyone as she has resigned herself to the fact that her life’s hopes and dreams are now unlikely to ever become a reality, even more so after she learns that her husband failed to receive his promotion at work (the same promotion which enabled her to quit her job).

 Amid the wreckage of the episode’s disasters, Peggy Olson’s sincere exchange with Joan turns out to be the highlight of the hour as she thanks the departing secretary for all of her advice and inspiration throughout their time together in the workplace, to which Joan breaks down crying.